mingshenhk/sero-2026-status/README.md

 ## Why This Exists

-SERO still has historical infrastructure, repositories, and documentation, but much of the public information appears outdated or fragmented.
+SERO still has historical infrastructure, repositories, wallets, and DApps, but much of the public information appears outdated, fragmented, or partially broken.

 This project exists to: